P0128 Code: Meaning, Symptoms and Causes

 It is mainly because of a poor coolant quality that can also cause a P0128 code.
 If the coolant is dirty, the thermostat will get clogged up with the dirt, rust and debris in the coolant, causing it to stick open.

-Also, if the coolant level is quite low, the tip of the coolant temperature sensor will not completely submerge in coolant, due to which it will not be able to measure the coolant temperature sensor correctly.
+Also, if the coolant level is quite low, the tip of the coolant temperature sensor will not completely submerge in coolant, due to which it will be unable to measure the coolant temperature sensor correctly.
 In this way, it will cause a P0128 code.

 The color of a clean coolant is green or blue.
 If you find a coolant discolored.
 You should flush the engine.
 If the coolant is discolored, you need to flush the engine coolant system.